 About Our Store

-Founded in 1982, Pendleburys is one of the largest dealers in secondhand and antiquarian theological books in the United Kingdom.
-0ur aim is to provide books for the working library of the student, minister and layman and academic books for libraries and those engaged on in-depth study of religion and philosophy.
+Founded in 1982, Pendleburys is one of the largest dealers in secondhand and antiquarian theological and philosophical books in the United Kingdom.
+0ur goal is to provide books for the working library of the student, minister and layman and academic books for libraries.
 We have a small collection of antiquarian material for the specialist collector.

 Our books cover all aspects of the Christian religion, without denominational bias, comparative religions and philosophy.

-We also stock a range of general material - especially in the areas of horticulture, agriculture, botany, country pursuits and local topography.
+We also stock a wide range of general material - especially in the areas of horticulture, agriculture, botany, country pursuits, local topography, transport, the arts, Folio Society publications & many others

 Books to Sell?